Orthognathic Surgery Surgical Orthodontic Procedure

 The Benefits of Surgical Orthodontics

-The average life expectancy today is 81 years for women and 76 years for a man.
-If you have this procedure at the age of 16 or 18 you have three quarters of your life to live ahead of you.
+The average life expectancy today is 81 years for women and 76 years for men.
+If you have this procedure at the age of 16 or 18, you have three-quarters of your life to live ahead of you.

 Orthognathic Surgery Process Expectations

-X-rays begin the process and well as possibly some 3D digital scanning.
+X-rays begin the process, as well as possibly some 3D digital scanning.
 The software associated with this scan will allow the orthodontist and the patient to see what the surgically altered face will look like.
-The changes are ever so slight but there will be no surprises.
-The objective after-all is to correct the alignment and therefore have an aesthetic face and even an enlarged airway.
+The changes are ever so slight, but there will be no surprises.
+The objective, after all, is to correct the alignment and therefore have an aesthetic face and even an enlarged airway.

 It is generally a three-step procedure.
 First, Dr. Pan will start aligning all the teeth with orthodontic braces.
-This process will take 6-12 months so the individual upper and lower arches are in good positions in disregard of how they bite together.
+This process will take 6-12 months, so the individual upper and lower arches are in good positions regardless of how they bite together.
 On the day of surgery, which is step two, the surgical procedure is done under general anesthesia in a hospital.
-The operation is conducted through the interior of the mouth so no skin is cut.
+The operation is conducted through the interior of the mouth, so no skin is cut.
 The jaw bones are cut, repositioned, and wired or screwed into their new position.

-The last step is the post-surgical phase of braces, where now Dr. Pan will focus on bringing the new bite together.
-This process is generally about 6 months of time.
+The last step is the post-surgical phase of braces, where Dr. Pan will now focus on bringing the new bite together.
+This process generally takes about 6 months of time.
 In our office, we use Suresmile technology for surgical patients.
-Suresmile helps us see the bone, the teeth, the roots and braces before and after surgery through a process of digital diagnosis, planning and robotic arch wire bending.
+Suresmile helps us see the bone, the teeth, the roots, and braces before and after surgery through a process of digital diagnosis, planning, and robotic arch wire bending.
 This ensures the most efficiency and comfort for our surgical patients and significantly reduces treatment time.

 Meet Dr. Pan